MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - Swapped site: A site swap completed successfully at this time
 - Failed site swap: A site swap failed at this time and won't be tried again

 By default, a site redirect will be created that will redirect traffic from the source site to the root site.
-[Manage site redirects](manage-site-redirects).
+For info about site redirects, see [Manage site redirects](manage-site-redirects).

 ### Limitations